JoeDunnStable/hagelin/README.md

 The M209 is a cipher machine developed by Boris Hagelin and put into production by the US Army during World War II.
 The m209 simulator is a command-line program, which is compatible with the original hardware.
-It's descendant of Mark Blair's simulator, which is part of his Hagelin project.
+It's a descendant of Mark Blair's simulator, which is part of his Hagelin project.

+The C52 is Hagelin's follow-on to the M209 (aka C-38).
+It was introduced in 1952 and it is much more secure than the M209.
+It features larger wheels and a new system of stepping the wheels, which makes the steps much more irregular.

 SYSTEM REQUIREMENTS

-The hagelin project was developed primarily on a Mac OS X system, using the Gnu toolchain as installed by MacPorts.
+Mark Blair's original hagelin project was developed primarily on a Mac OS X system, using the Gnu toolchain as installed by MacPorts.
 This version was also developed on Mac OS X but it uses the meson build system with the ninja backend.
 It should build with little or no pain on any platform with a